-A teaching assistant who has not been placed on strict academic probation and who is making satisfactory progress toward the degree is eligible for financial support for a maximum of three years.
+A teaching assistant who stays off strict academic probation and who is making satisfactory progress toward the degree is eligible for financial support for a maximum of three years.
 A student who obtains an MA in English at OSU and then enters the PhD program is eligible for an additional four years of support.